As introverts who want to help people and feelers who love logic, INFJs can seem confusing, even to themselves.

 More likely though, it’s because they are walking, talking contradictions.
 As introverts who want to help people, and feelers who love logic, they can seem confusing, even to themselves.

 These contrary characteristics are not due to a lack of conviction or an intent to mislead.
 We all know that INFJs value personal integrity very highly.
-No, the reason INFJs are confusing is because they are complex people who are struggling to understand themselves.
+No, the reason INFJs are confusing is because they are complex people who are struggling to better understand themselves.
 But once they do, they can use their plethora of paradoxes to make the world a better place.

 Contradictory Traits of the INFJ